fagan2888/Gitbook_QuantInterview_HB/math-probability-and-brain-teasers/probability.md

 #### Events and Game

+* Drunk Passenger: 100 passengers, first 1 drunk. others will randomly pick one is seat is taken, prob your seat is taken
-* put n points in a circle, the probability they all end up in a same semi-circle
+* N points in a circle: put n points in a circle, the probability they all end up in a same semi-circle
   * inclusion/exclusion/mutual exclusive
 * probability of triangle: stick to form a triangle
   * **\(\*\) what is the distribution of longest piece?**